 In order to calculate the lump sum preclusion period, the compensation part of a lump sum payment for the same compensable event must be determined.
 The 50% rule deems half the lump sum payment as being the compensation part in ALL cases where:

-• the lump sum payment is received as SETTLEMENT of a claim, including as a consent judgement, as an interim payment, or a redemption of periodic payments, AND
+• the lump sum payment is received as SETTLEMENT of a claim, including as a consent judgement, as an interim payment, or a redemption of periodic payments, and

 • all or part of the payment is for:

-• lost earnings, OR
+• lost earnings, or

 • lost capacity to earn.